1Mill/notes/books/shape-up.md

 * An "appetite" is compose of one or more "batches" that fit into a 6 week delivery cycle for a team of 1 designer and 1 or 2 engineers.
 * If a "batch" cannot fit into that 6 week mark, then cut scope or slice an independently releasable chunk off that can be delivered within that time frame.
 * Use "Fixed time, varaible scope" philosophy to keep focus on the most important work.
-* "Without a time limit, there’s always a better version. ...
-But when you’re hungry and in a hurry, a hot dog is perfect."
+* "Without a time limit, there's always a better version. ...
+But when you're hungry and in a hurry, a hot dog is perfect."
 * Raw ideas are exciting but keep a poker face and do not commit excitedly or begrugenly until you understand the idea.
 * Narrow down the problem to solve the root issue.
 Do not just accept the "raw idea" at face value.
 * A "baseline" is a specific problem a customer is trying to solve and is usually the root of a "raw idea" .